srivmutk/dotfiles/README.md

-## Sysnomid's Personal Dotfiles
+# Sysnomid's Personal Dotfiles

-Dotfiles for Neovim, Bash, and Tmux
+Dotfiles for Neovim, Bash, and Tmux.